josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 }
 ```

 Jack Tradewinds, the CIO of MT, is looking to modernize their data story.
-He has heard a great deal of positive news about Spark SQL on HDInsight and its ability to query exactly the type of files he has in a performant way, but also in a way that is more familiar to his analysts and developers because they are all familiar with the SQL syntax that it supports.
+He has heard a great deal of positive news about Spark SQL on Azure Databricks and its ability to query exactly the type of files he has in a performant way, but also in a way that is more familiar to his analysts and developers because they are all familiar with the SQL syntax that it supports.
 He would love to understand if they can move this data away from their on-premises data center into the cloud and enhance their ability to load, process, and analyze it going forward.
 Given his long-standing relationship with Microsoft, he would like to see if Azure can meet his needs.

 ### Customer needs